29 October 2019

-The data center industry is booming, with a global revenue of $39.46 billion in 2018.
+The data centre industry is booming, with a global revenue of $39.46 billion in 2018.
 As humans we have an insatiable need for data, from streaming services and video games, to AI and machine learning.
-All of these new technologies, however, come at a cost; in a recent whitepaper by Digital Realty, it was forecasted that the global need for data will grow to 163 zettabytes by 2025, which is equivalent to watching the entire Netflix catalog 489 million times.
-As the industry grows, there’s a new need to consider the environmental impact of data center storage facilities.
+All of these new technologies, however, come at a cost; in a recent whitepaper by Digital Realty, it was forecasted that the global need for data will grow to 163 zettabytes by 2025, which is equivalent to watching the entire Netflix catalogue 489 million times.
+As the industry grows, there’s a new need to consider the environmental

 Throughout the years, there have been many improvements to data centers in an attempt to lower energy consumption—an undertaking that is important for the environment, as well as for the facilities themselves, as it helps to lower costs.
 Updates include creating more hyperscale data centers, which are in a position to be more energy efficient than non-hyperscale facilities.
 In addition, there have been updates to the cooling systems, expansion of operating parameters of data halls, and upgrades to optimize air flow through smart sensors and controls.
 There has also been a shift to liquid cooling alternatives to decrease energy consumption while chip power and rack density increases.
 One method is immersion cooling, which allows systems to sit racks on a cold oil or liquid, keeping it cool without the need for air conditioning.